-Note: If you are new to SpecFlow, we recommend checking out the quick introduction guide first.
+Note: If you are new to SpecFlow, we recommend checking out the Getting Started guide first.
 The quick introduction takes you through the process of installing SpecFlow and setting up your first project and tests in Visual Studio.

 SpecFlow consists of three components:

-The IDE Integration that provides a customized editor and test generation functions within your development environment.
+- The IDE Integration that provides a customized editor and test generation functions within your IDE.

-The runtime required for executing the generated tests.
-There are different runtime assemblies compiled for the different target platforms (.NET, Silverlight, Windows Phone).
+- The runtime required for executing the generated tests.
+There are different runtime assemblies compiled for different target platforms (.NET, Silverlight, Windows Phone).

 In order to install everything you need, you first have to install the IDE integration and setup your project to work with SpecFlow.